erichthen/csw15l-lab-reports/erichlab3.md

 E2@Thens-MacBook-Air biomed %
 }
 ```
 #### In this example, I call the grep command which searches the file for a sequence of characters, outputting the lines of the file that contain the sequence.
 In this command, I search for the sequence fEnTaNyL in biomed/cc3.txt.
-A normal use of grep wouldn't have returned any lines with this sequence call, however because I used the -i option, it will output the lines that have fentanyl in them, regardless of the case.
+Normal use of grep wouldn't have returned any lines with this sequence call, however, because I used the -i option, it will output the lines that have fentanyl in them, regardless of the case.
 This is useful because there are times when certain sequences are only different because of the casing, but if you want all of the lines with this sequence disregarding the casing, this command is helpful.
 ```
 {
 Thens-MacBook-Air:911report E2$ grep -i "omari" chapter-1.txt